 The shops that get the most attention in Tiong Bahru, however, are by far the ones that cater to the eclectic and unusual, as can be expected.
 Indie bookstores such as Books Actually, vinyl records at Curated Records, galleries and workspaces for art enthusiasts such as Grey Projects and Degios Art - if you're looking for the rare and unusual, they can probably be found here.
 In addition, those who disdain everything mass-produced can go to shops such as Strangelets and Nana and Bird for curious and distinctive items such as lamps, postcards, and various home ware.
 This eclectic retail mix contributes to Tiong Bahru's hipster-meets-historic vibe, and makes it a great place to call home for people of all ages.

-While many go to Tiong Bahru to cafe-hop and to visit its various art galleries, there are other activities to be done in this lively neighbourhood: Take a short reprieve by dropping for a Yoga class at boutique yoga studios Yoga Movement and Yoga Inc., or spend some quiet time with nature at Tiong Bahru Park.
+While many go to Tiong Bahru to cafe-hop and to visit its various art galleries, there are other activities to be done in this lively neighbourhood - 99.co has got you covered with some other great activities in the area.
+Take a short reprieve by dropping for a Yoga class at boutique yoga studios Yoga Movement and Yoga Inc., or spend some quiet time with nature at Tiong Bahru Park.
 The local community centre is a great resource as well; join a few courses and pick up a new skill if you have the time.
 The added bonus is that classes here tend to be cheaper than at private institutions.
 As Tiong Bahru is a site of rich heritage and history, many locals have also come up with their own heritage trails, covering lesser known historic sites; some of these heritage trail pamphlets have been printed by the National Heritage Board and are available to the public.
 Alternatively, customise your own heritage trail with a little effort and internet access!
 The district is also near to the Singapore General Hospital.

 Zhangde Primary School is the only school within the district itself, but there are various others that are relatively nearby as well: Alexandra Primary School, Gan Eng Seng School, and Henderson Secondary School.